 Truthfully, this chicken pho recipe is a product of thorough research and experimentation.
 I have tested it many times and can assure you that it tastes absolutely fantastic.
 But in saying that, I do concede one thing.
 My recipe will never be able to beat your mother’s, father’s, grandma’s or even Uncle Benny’s Pho shop around the corner.
 This is because pho is more than just a bowl of noodle soup.
 It is a bowl of fond memories which is not an ingredient you can just go out and buy.
 Anyone who grew up on pho, will know exactly what I am saying.
 To all those who didn’t… look no further, this recipe is a winner!

-So, if I can escape public condemnation and excommunication from the Viet community for this recipe, I will post my beef version of pho.
+So, if I can escape public condemnation and excommunication from the Vietnamese community for this recipe, I will post my beef version of pho.
 Otherwise, if it all goes belly up, then that Vietnamese guy with a food blog, will now be that Vietnamese guy that used to have a food blog.
+Happy cooking everyone!

 Vietnamese Chicken Pho